Skip to content

 Diagram

-• The authentication setup (step 4) requires both a Bearer token and the X-Tallyfy-Client header - missing either will cause a 401 error
+• Authentication (step 4) needs a Bearer token and the X-Tallyfy-Client header - missing either causes a 401 error

-• Workato transforms trigger data into the prerun object that populates your kick-off form fields automatically (step 2)
+• Workato maps your trigger data into the prerun object, which populates kick-off form fields automatically (step 2)

 Prerequisites